Best Practice I - Social Conscience

 Problems Encountered and Resources Required

-Insufficient funds from the govt. agencies for carrying out the extension activities like project Samarth in the slum of Sarwari posed a challenge as books and stationary had to be distributed among the children.
+Insufficient funds from the govt. agencies for carrying out extension activities like Project Samarth in the slum of Sarwari posed a challenge as books and stationery had to be distributed among the children.
 The parents of the children in the slum are reluctant to send their wards to attend the activities.
 It was a difficult task to convince and encourage the parents as well as the children.
 The children had to be given some incentives for participation and motivation.

-Best Practice 2 – Clean and eco-friendly campus for environment sustainability
+Best Practice 2 – Clean and eco-friendly campus for environmental sustainability

 Objective

-It is very important that stakeholders understand their responsibility in taking care of the natural resources available in the best possible manner, for themselves as well as conserving and preserving resources for the future generations.
-Our objective is to make the stakeholders aware of issues related to environment as well as health and hygiene so that they acquire the required set of values and concerns for environment.
-The teachers of our college actively engage students in various activities encourage and motivate them to develop a mind-set towards creating a clean, eco-friendly campus and thus positively contribute in environmental sustainability.
+Stakeholders must understand their responsibility in taking care of the natural resources available in the best possible manner, for themselves as well as conserving and preserving resources for future generations.
+Our objective is to make the stakeholders aware of issues related to the environment as well as health and hygiene so that they acquire the required set of values and concerns for the environment.
+The teachers of our college actively engage students in various activities encourage and motivate them to develop a mindset towards creating a clean, eco-friendly campus and thus positively contribute to environmental sustainability.

 Context

-In this modern age, the environmental degradation has taken alarming proportions due to various factors like pollution of air, water and land due to industrialisation, over population, consumerism, materialism and un-mindful use of our natural resources.
+In this modern age, environmental degradation has taken alarming proportions due to various factors like pollution of air, water and land due to industrialisation, overpopulation, consumerism, materialism and un-mindful use of our natural resources.
 Ecological crisis is threatening the existence of species of flora and fauna including mankind.
-Man who has ability to think, discriminate and choose, has himself become the greatest enemy of the nature.
-Our hilly state which is a national and international tourist destination is also not untouched by the problem of the environmental degradation.
+Man who can think, discriminate and choose, has himself become the greatest enemy of nature.
+Our hilly state which is a national and international tourist destination is also not untouched by the problem of environmental degradation.
 If we don’t take corrective and preventive measures to protect our environment, we will have to bear the brunt of our negligence.

 The Practice

-Cleanliness drive is undertaken on every Saturday by students and teachers.
-All departments are responsible for keeping their departments clean and the remaining areas of different blocks are assigned to different groups of students and units on rotational basis and the teachers also are actively involved in these cleanliness drives.
+A cleanliness drive is undertaken every Saturday by students and teachers.
+All departments are responsible for keeping their departments clean and the remaining areas of different blocks are assigned to different groups of students and units on a rotational basis the teachers also are actively involved in these cleanliness drives.
 Plantation drives are also carried out from time to time.

-For environmental sustainability, the college is increasingly relying on the use of non-conventional source of energy by installing Solar Photovoltaic Panels.
-Solar panels have been installed on the roof tops of different buildings i.e. Arts Block, Library Building, Boys Hostel and Science Block having capacity of 28kw, 6kw, 5kw and another 5kw respectively.
-Other energy saving measures taken includes switching off electric equipment/lights when not in use and use of energy efficient LED bulbs.
-Students are regularly sensitized about energy conservation by organising lectures by HPSEB personnel that serves the objective to encourage our youth to understand the importance of energy conservation and more use of green energy.
+For environmental sustainability, the college is increasingly relying on the use of non-conventional sources of energy by installing Solar Photovoltaic Panels.
+Solar panels have been installed on the rooftops of different buildings i.e. Arts Block, Library Building, Boys Hostel and Science Block having a capacity of 28kw, 6kw, 5kw and another 5kw respectively.
+Other energy-saving measures taken include switching off electric equipment/lights when not in use and use of energy-efficient LED bulbs.
+Students are regularly sensitized about energy conservation by organising lectures by HPSEB personnel that serve the objective of encouraging our youth to understand the importance of energy conservation and more use of green energy.

 Evidence of Success

-The solar energy generation by the Solar Power System installed on the roof top, the usage and the resultant decrease in the monthly electricity bills is the evidence that we have successfully conserved energy.
+The solar energy generation by the Solar Power System installed on the rooftop, the usage and the resultant decrease in the monthly electricity bills is evidence that we have successfully conserved energy.

-The participation of students along with college staff in regular cleanliness drives undertaken on every Saturday has contributed in keeping the campus clean.
+The participation of students along with college staff in regular cleanliness drives undertaken every Saturday has contributed to keeping the campus clean.
 Students have also learnt about the dignity of labour by participating regularly in the Swachta Abhiyan.

 Proper waste disposal management which includes proper garbage segregation has resulted in safe disposal of the waste which is picked up by the municipality garbage collectors in a segregated manner.
 On the other hand, the production of organic manure by the biodegradable waste material from the canteen and the hostel messes is being utilised in nourishing plants in the college.

-Eco bricks made by the students has resulted in decrease of plastic waste especially wrappers scattered in the college campus and these bricks have been utilised in the campus.
+Eco bricks made by the students have resulted in a decrease in plastic waste especially wrappers scattered in the college campus and these bricks have been utilised in the campus.

 Problems Encountered and resources required

 The college has about more than 5000 students on its rolls.
-Keeping in view the strength of the college the campus is relatively smaller and for maintaining cleanliness in the campus there are no regular Safai Karamcharis and part time Safai Karamcharis have been engaged through PTA fund.
+Keeping in view the strength of the college the campus is relatively small and for maintaining cleanliness in the campus there are no regular Safai Karamcharis and part-time Safai Karamcharis have been engaged through PTA fund.
 Therefore, it is always a challenge to keep the college campus clean.
 Though the students participate enthusiastically in the cleanliness drives yet they cannot spare time during their exams.
 Therefore permanent staff is needed.

-More solar panels can be installed on Girls’ hostel’s roof and the under-construction building of administrative block as and when the funds will be available.
+More solar panels can be installed on the Girls’ hostel’s roof and the under-construction building of the administrative block as and when the funds are available.

 The rain-water harvesting tank needs to be regularly cleaned due to silt and other waste material that chokes the inlets/outlets of the tank.